Promoting trauma-informed, evidence-based practices through shared learning.

 What are adverse childhood experiences (ACEs)?

-Research has shown a clear link between ACEs and various negative outcomes, such as alcoholism, drug abuse, depression, suicide, poor physical health, and obesity.
-ACEs contribute to 7 out of 10 deaths and can reduce life expectancy by as much as 20 years.
+Adverse childhood experiences (ACEs) are serious events that occur during childhood, including abuse, neglect, and family or community problems.
+Research shows a strong link between ACEs and negative outcomes like alcoholism, drug abuse, depression, suicide, poor physical health, and obesity.
+ACEs contribute to 7 out of 10 deaths and can shorten life expectancy by up to 20 years.

 What are positive childhood experiences (PCEs)?